-Example Teaching strategy for Silver INGOT Unit 2 Introduction In this section we will look at a particular example to show how Unit 2 can be tackled and also support Unit 1.
-There are two aspects to Unit 2 [1] - 1.
+Turkish translation of teaching strategy for Silver Unit 2 [1] Introduction In this section we will look at a particular example to show how Unit 2 can be tackled and also support Unit 1.
+There are two aspects to Unit 2 [2] - 1.
 An internet research project targeted on an Open Source project - 2.
 Following instructions to produce an e-portfolio.